Skip to main content

 • Exposure: Any learning that is done by observing or working alongside others, particularly mentors, coaches, or teammates, such as partnering with a more senior colleague to complete a project.

-• Experience: There’s a common belief that “70% of learning comes from experience,” meaning that your employees need to practice skills in real life in order to truly learn them.
-For example, while an employee can spend hours in a classroom learning UI or UX, the best way for them to truly learn is to try the task themselves and practice.
+• Experience: There’s a common belief that “70% of learning comes from experience,” meaning that your employees need to practice skill development in real life in order to truly learn them.
+For example, while an employee may spend hours in a classroom learning UI or UX, the best way for them to fully grasp what they’ve learned is often to try a task themselves and practice.

-While traditional classroom learning certainly has its perks, learning via exposure and experience is often more impactful.
+While traditional classroom learning can be effective, learning via exposure and experience is often more impactful.
 Keeping this in mind, try to find opportunities around the organization that will allow your direct reports to learn from others and try new skills out first-hand.
 This might not have the same allure as a promotion, but these opportunities can provide purpose and meaningful growth.

 Here are a few common ways to invest in employee development:

-• Match employees with mentors: Introduce your employees to someone who can provide career guidance.
+• Match employees with mentors: Introduce your employees to people who can provide guidance and encourage career growth.

-• Leverage job shadowing: Have employees “shadow” employees on their team or around the organization, so they can get a better understanding of different roles and responsibilities.
+• Leverage job shadowing: Have employees “shadow” employees on their team or around the organization to better understand different roles and responsibilities.

-• Introduce stretch projects: Assign direct reports projects that encourage them to go outside of their comfort zone and learn new skills.
+• Introduce stretch projects: Assign direct reports projects that inspire them to get out of their comfort zone and learn new skills.

-• Enroll employees in internal training programs: See if there are relevant training programs around the organization that your direct reports can attend.
+• Enroll employees in internal training programs: Check if there are relevant training programs around the organization that your direct reports can attend.

 • Use L&D stipends, if offered: Remind your employees to use their personal growth stipend to attend a conference, take a class, earn a certification, etc.